iugamarian/links/README.md

 (maximum 400 kB/s when there are a lot of image changes, 5 kB/s at a static image with blinking cursor)

 (Raspberry Pi 2 CPU at 34 % at maximum, but that's also because of the program changing the image)

+# Copy files securely on the internet over ssh:

+From here to there a directory (-r means recursive):

+scp -r /media/user/datadrive/videos root@IPTARGET:/media/pi/250gbdate/pi/

+From there to here, a file:

+scp root@IPTARGET:/media/pi/250gbdate/pi/file.tar.gz /media/pi/250gbdate/pi/

 # Autostart a program in LXDE